TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Introduction.rst

 Route
    The "speaking URL" as a whole (without the domain parts); for example `/en/about-us/our-team/john-doe/publications/index.xhtml`.
-   This is also sometimes referred to as `Permalink`, some definitions also include the `Query string` for this term.
+   This is also sometimes referred to as `permalink`, some definitions also include the `Query string` for this term.

 ..  index:: Routing; Site Language Prefix